awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/getting-set-up.rst

 * An AWS account.
 To get an AWS account, go to the `AWS home page <http://aws.amazon.com/>`_ and choose :guilabel:`Create an AWS Account`.
 This account will enable you to use AWS services.

-* Supported operating systems: Microsoft Windows 8, Windows 7, and Windows Vista.
+* Supported operating systems: Microsoft Windows 10, Windows 8, and Windows 7.

   We recommend that you install the latest service packs and updates for the version of Windows you are using.